ZC3HAV1

 Zinc finger antiviral protein (ZAP) or Zinc finger CCCH-type antiviral protein 1 is a protein that in humans is encoded by the ZC3HAV1 gene.

+Gene

+Alternative splicing occurs at this locus and at least four isoform variants have been described with differing anti-viral activities.
+ZC3HAV1 has one close paralog, ZC3HAV1L that also has a winged helix domain (WHD) and zinc fingers.

+Function

 This gene encodes a CCCH-type zinc finger protein that is thought to prevent infection by viruses by targeting viral RNA for degradation, inhibiting its translation as well as affecting programmed viral frameshifting.
 ZAP targets CpG rich RNA viral sequences.
 In addition to antiviral activities, ZAP has been reported to inhibit LINE and Alu retrotransposition.

-Alternative splicing occurs at this locus and at least four isoform variants have been described with differing anti-viral activities.

 While not sharing larger homologous regions, ZAP shares the uncommon CCCH zinc finger motif with tristetraprolin (TTP), which binds AU-rich elements (ARE) in RNA and promotes their degradation.